Robust Econometrics for Growth-at-Risk: Predicting Growth at Risk in the U.S. History

 First, consider the predictions based on the median FCI, as shown in the top panel.
 In this case, the `Old' and `New' methods yield predicted fifth percentile growth rates of $-$2.6 and $-$1.4, respectively.
 While the `Old' method produces a wider interval, as documented above, the difference between the two methods is relatively modest in this scenario.

 Second, consider the bottom panel, which presents predictions under the 2008-level FCI.
 Here, the discrepancy between the `Old' and `New' methods becomes substantial.
 Specifically, the `Old' method predicts a fifth percentile growth rate of $-10.2$, whereas the `New' method yields a significantly milder value of $-4.6$.
-Given that the 5th predicted percentile is expected to materialize roughly once in five years (i.e., 5 out of 100 quarters), the value of $-10.2$ produced by the `Old' method appears overly exaggerated.
+Given that the 5th predicted percentile is expected to materialize roughly once in five years (i.e., 5 out of 100 quarters) and the smallest observed U.S.\ GDP growth rate in the 491 quarters of available history is only $-7.2\%$, the predicted value of $-10.2$ produced by the `Old' method appears too low to be plausible given the empirical benchmarks.

+In light of these observations, let us set aside the counterfactual prediction analyses and return to the out-of-sample prediction exercises illustrated in Figure~\ref{fig:app:pred}.
+The year-ahead prediction produced by the `Old' method based on 2008Q4 yields not only an implausibly low predicted 5th percentile but also an implausibly high predicted 95th percentile.
+In other words, the `Old' method predicts explosive volatility rather than a downturn.
+By contrast, the `New' method produces a moderately low predicted 5th percentile without inducing a jump in the predicted 95th percentile, indicating that it successfully captures the asymmetric nature of the downturn, as opposed to a spike in volatility, unlike the `Old' method.

+While we focused on the episode of the 2008 financial crisis because it is more immediate in our memory, similar patterns are observed in other financial crises in U.S.\ history.
+For instance, the year-ahead predicted 5th and 95th percentiles produced by the `Old' method after the Wall Street Crash of 1929Q4 are \(-6.4\) and \(6.8\), respectively.
+By contrast, our `New' method predicts the 5th and 95th percentiles to be \(-2.5\) and \(0.9\), respectively---again offering more plausible downturn predictions rather than the implausibly large volatility spikes implied by the `Old' method.
+Although the quantitative magnitudes differ, a similar observation can be made for other crashes, such as the Black Monday stock market crash.